 Hemlock Falls Trail is a 0.9 mile moderately trafficked out and back trail located near Glide, Oregon that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, trail running, and scenic driving and is accessible from March until October.
+The trail is primarily used for hiking, walking, trail running, and scenic driving and is best used from March until October.

 Rock formations, verdant ferns and towering trees surround this 80-foot rush of water along Hemlock Creek.
 Also enjoy the small lake.
 You will also find the trailhead to Yakso falls.